rizkysyazuli/html5-starter/css/README-CSS.md

 [bp]: http://blueprintcss.org/
 [bp-compressor]: http://jdclayton.com/blueprints_compress_a_walkthrough.html

-### Anything else?
+### What's Inside?

-Just in case a project doesn't require Blueprint, a CSS skeleton is also included.
-Otherwise it's safe to delete these files.
+Just in case a project doesn't use Blueprint, a CSS skeleton is already included.

-* __style.css__ - contains a reset, font normalization and some base styles. adaptable to iOS, Android and Opera Mobile.
+* __style.css__ - reset, font normalization and some base styles. adaptable to iOS, Android and Opera Mobile.
 * __handheld.css__ - stylesheet for the less-enabled mobile browsers like Opera Mini.

+Otherwise you can replace the contents of the "__style.css__" file with your own CSS (maybe not the media queries, you might need that).
+BP already provides a solid base stylesheet.